 You can easily assume that Excel is the Most important skillset required to work in an Investment Banking.
 Hence, it is very important for you to be extremely proficient in excel.
 However, If you are new to excel, you will get an intuitive understanding of excel from this course.
 Here we follow a case study approach to teach you basics of excel.
 Please do not expect advanced fundamentals to be covered in this Investment Banking course, however, it is pretty useful for students who are relatively new to excel.

-There are three set of free Financial Modeling Resources that you can refer –
+There are three guides to free Financial Modeling Resources that you can refer –

 Warren Buffet has been focusing on company’s ability to generate Free Cash Flows.
 Why Free Cash flows really matter?
-This Investment Banking tutorial will focus on understanding what “Free Cash Flows” are in general and why FCFF should be used to measure company’s operating performance.
-Here I have discussed the FCFF formula and its usuage in Excel.
-Also, you will find real life Free Cash Flow Examples in Alibaba IPO and Box IPO.
+This Investment Banking course will focus on understanding what “Free Cash Flows” are in general and why FCFF and FCFE should be used to measure company’s operating performance.

 Terminal value is the value of a company’s expected future Cash Flow to Firm beyond the forecast period.
 This Investment Banking course on Terminal value focuses on ways in which Terminal Value is calculated in the context of Company Financial Model.
 We also discuss the two types of Terminal Value Calculations – Perpetuity Growth method and Exit Multiple Method.
 We also try and answer question of whether Terminal Value can ever be Negative?